nuxt/vite/README.md

 ## 🤔 How it works

-Nuxt uses has a powerful hooking system to extend internals.
+Nuxt has a powerful hooking system to extend internals.

 Default bundler ([@nuxt/webpack](https://github.com/nuxt/nuxt.js/tree/dev/packages/webpack)) can be replaced by a nuxt module. `nuxt-vite` replaces webpack by a similar interface to use vite instead of webpack. (see [src/index.ts](./src/index.ts) and [src/vite.ts](./src/vite.ts))

-Client-side modules are loaded on demand using vite middleware
+Client-side modules are loaded on demand using vite middleware.

 Server-side bundle is being created by another vite instance and written to filesystem and passed using hooks to nuxt server-renderer.
-Current approach is not most efficient due to usage of filesystem, extra build and lack of lazy loading.
-Yet much faster than webpack builds.
-You can opt-out SSR build using `nuxt dev --spa`.
+Current approach is not the most efficient way due to usage of filesystem, extra build and lack of lazy loading, yet much faster than webpack builds.
+You can opt-out of SSR build using `nuxt dev --spa`.

 ## ❤️ Credits